 Deauthentication

-When the deauthentication service is terminating SAE authentication any PTKSA or GTKSA shall be destroyed.
+When the deauthentication service is terminating SAE authentication any PTKSA or GTKSA related to this SAE authentication shall be destroyed.
 If PMK caching is not enabled, deauthentication also destroys any PMKSA created as a result of successful SAE authentication.

 Modify section 8.2a.4.1.2 as indicated: